 Students, considered professional colleagues in the DPT Program at Faulkner University, are expected to adhere to the standards of the Physical Therapy profession in all activities and interactions.
-The American Physical Therapy Association (APTA), is a professional organization for physical therapists in the United States has established core documents for professionals to follow.
+The American Physical Therapy Association (APTA), a professional organization for physical therapists in the United States, has established core documents for professionals to follow.
 These include, but are not limited to: APTA Code of Ethics, Core Values and Standards of Practice.
 Students will be introduced to these documents in the first semester of the program and will be utilized and referred to throughout the curriculum.
 Professional behaviors will be assessed throughout the academic and clinical program.
 Students who violate these professional behaviors will be reported to the Student Success Committee.
-If a student has two violations or one violation deemed egregious (ex. cheating, stealing), the committee will meet to determine if and what disciplinary action should be taken.
+The committee may deliberate in conjunction with CHS administration per the CHS Handbook.
 The committee will send their recommendation to the full DPT Faculty for deliberation.
-The disciplinary action will depend on the severity of the offense, but may be up to and including dismissal from the program.
+The disciplinary action will depend on the severity of the offense, but may include dismissal from the program.